FlorianWilhelm/wald-stack-demo/README.md

 like [Snowflake] or [Google BigQuery], the open-source data integration engine [**A**irbyte], the open-source full-stack BI platform [**L**ightdash], and the open-source data transformation tool [**D**BT].

-This demonstration projects showcases the Wald-stack in a minimal example.
+This demonstration projects showcases the WALD-stack in a minimal example.
 It makes use of the [Kaggle Formula 1 World Championship dataset] and the data warehouse [Snowflake].
 To allow the definition of [Python]-based models within [dbt Core] also Snowflake's [Snowpark]-feature is enabled.
 For analytics and BI we use the graphical BI-tool [Lightdash], which is a suitable addition from the dbt-ecosystem.